 Farmers and ranchers in Oregon raise and sell livestock and poultry for a variety of local and regional markets.
-Processing is a necessary but often complex link in the chain connecting farms to consumers.
-Here are the basic federal and state laws and regulations that apply to meat and poultry processing.
+Animal slaughter and meat processing are necessary but often complex steps in the meat supply chain connecting farms to consumers.
+This guide will cover the basic federal and state laws and regulations that apply to meat and poultry processing in the state of Oregon.

-Federal law requires that meat and poultry sold for human food be processed at a federally inspected facility.
-Some states have cooperative inspection programs that are equal to federal inspection and are overseen by U.S. Department of Agriculture, but Oregon does not.
+Federal law requires that meat and poultry sold for human food be processed at a federally inspected facility or in an approved state inspected facility.
+Beginning in 2023, Oregon established a federally compliant (“equal-to”) state red meat inspection program (not for poultry however).
 The federal law allows some limited sales of uninspected meat and poultry, but Oregon law requires that to be sold as food, meat and poultry species must be processed in a state-approved and state-licensed facility.

 What does inspected mean?

-At USDA-inspected slaughter facilities, each animal is inspected before and after slaughter by an employee of the USDA Food Safety and Inspection Service.
+At USDA-inspected slaughter facilities, each animal is inspected before, during, and after slaughter by an employee of the USDA Food Safety and Inspection Service.
 For USDA-inspected processors that do not slaughter, the inspection service employee visits at least daily to ensure processors follow proper food-safety procedures.
-These are both “continuous inspection.”
+This is considered to be what is defined as “continuous inspection.”

 Amenable vs. voluntary species

-USDA inspection is required for “amenable” red meat and poultry species — cattle, hogs, sheep, goats, chickens, turkeys, ducks, geese, guineas and ratites (ostrich, rhea, emu).
+USDA inspection is required for “amenable” red meat and poultry species to be sold as meat — cattle, hogs, sheep, goats, chickens, turkeys, ducks, geese, guineas and ratites (ostrich, rhea, emu).

-Exemptions: when a federal inspection is not required
+Exemptions: When federal (or state) inspection is not required

 Retail exempt processing

-Retail establishments, such as grocery stores, may process meat to sell at their own retail storefront and one other store with the same owner as long as the meat comes from animals slaughtered under federal inspection.
-A retail-exempt processor can also wholesale a limited amount of product to hotel, restaurant or institutional customers as long as the product hasn’t been cooked, cured, smoked, rendered or refined.
-Many small, custom-exempt processors also have a meat counter under the retail exemption.
+Retail establishments, such as grocery stores, butcher shops, and restaurants, may process meat to sell at their own retail storefront and one other store with the same owner as long as the meat comes from animals slaughtered under federal or state inspection.
+A retail-exempt processor can also wholesale a limited amount of product to hotel, restaurant or institutional (HRI) customers as long as the product hasn’t been cooked, cured, smoked, rendered or refined.
+Many small, custom-exempt processors also have a meat counter under the retail exemption, but that meat came from animals slaughtered at an inspected establishment and they bear the mark of inspection (either on the carcass or the box).

 Retail-exempt wholesaling is limited to 25% of the dollar value of the processor's total sales or a certain dollar amount per calendar year, whichever is less.
-The dollar limitations are adjusted by the federal food safety and inspection service annually and announced in the Federal Register: for 2016, they were $79,200 for red meat or other meat products and $58,200 for poultry products.
-Search the Federal Register for “Retail Exemptions Adjusted Dollar Limitations” for annual adjustments, typically announced in the spring.
+The dollar limitations are adjusted by the federal food safety and inspection service annually and announced in the Federal Register: for 2024, they were $100,900 for red meat or other meat products and $74,200 for poultry products.
+Search the USDA FSIS Search page for each year’s adjusted dollar limits.

-A custom-exempt plant may only slaughter and process livestock for the exclusive use of the owners of the livestock or poultry.
-Like retail-exempt plants, these facilities are subject to periodic risk-based inspection by the federal inspection service and routinely inspected by state authorities.
+A custom-exempt processor may only slaughter and process livestock for the exclusive use of the owners of the livestock or poultry.
+Like retail-exempt establishments, custom-exempt facilities are subject to periodic risk-based inspection by the federal inspection service and routinely inspected by state authorities.
+They are still required to follow all facility regulations in the Federal Meat Inspection Act (FMIA) and all animal handling regulations in the Humane Methods of Slaughter Act (HMSA), despite not being continuously inspected.
+In Oregon, all custom-exempt slaughterhouses, mobile slaughter trucks, and meat processors must be licensed by ODA.

-Livestock sold “on the hoof” to individual buyers for their own household use can be slaughtered and processed at custom-exempt facilities.
-“Voluntary” species like bison may be processed here and sold retail, wholesale and interstate.
+Livestock sold alive or “on the hoof” to individual buyers for their own household use can be slaughtered and processed at custom-exempt facilities.
+Read the publication frequently asked questions about using custom-exempt slaughter and processing facilities in Oregon to learn more about the details of custom-exempt animal sales.

 Poultry exemptions